apache/pekko-http/docs/src/main/paradox/server-side/http2.md

 clients use HTTP/2 over TLS.

-Apache Pekko HTTP supports starting a cleartext HTTP/2 connection with [prior knowledge](https://www.rfc-editor.org/rfc/rfc9113.html#section-3.3).
+Apache Pekko HTTP supports starting a cleartext HTTP/2 connection with [Prior Knowledge](https://www.rfc-editor.org/rfc/rfc9113.html#section-3.3).
 For compatibility with older clients, it also supports the HTTP/1.1 Upgrade mechanism from the obsolete RFC 7540 specification.

 Both approaches are supported transparently on the same port and are automatically enabled when HTTP/2 is enabled: